GaryStimson/CodeGPT/DESCRIPTION.md

 **Edit code in natural language**

-Highlight the code you want to modify, describe the desired changes, and watch CodeGPT work its magic.
+Highlight the code you want to modify, describe the desired changes, and watch GizmoGPT work its magic.

 ![Edit code](https://www.codegpt.ee/images/features/edit-code-w800.png)